npg70/galbreath-old/sources/kintyre-families.md

 * Archibald G- (son of John above), d.
 1916 age 71
 * [Elizabeth G-](/people/galbraith-elizabeth-1841.md), m.
 James Nicol Flemming

-    * NOTE: Seems like more could be said here.
+    * NOTE: Looking forward to hearing about Johnson, Galbraith & Co... as I know almost zero info about it
-    * NOTE: Add correction to Campbeltown Whiskey?
+    * NOTE: Perhaps add correction to Campbeltown Whiskey here?
 There is was mentioned in "Campbeltown Whisky: An Encyclopaedia", page 77:
       > His Galbraith family was not native Kintyre stock, but descended from 17th century Lowland settlers.
 John's parents were Archibald    Galbreath, merchant, and Jean Corbet.
 His grandfather, Archibald Galbreath, was a merchant in Campbeltown, and his great-grandfather, William, was a maltster.
 Each of these, like his father, married into a Plantation family: Langwill and Dunlop, respectively
         * The two "Archibald Galbreath" are the same person.
 He married twice, first to Margaret Langwill, then to Jean Corbet.
         * Using this correction, the grand-father is William Galbreath who married Margaret Dunlop
+        * See the kilkerran inscriptions you sent me #970: https://github.com/npg70/galbreath/blob/main/sources/kilkerran-graveyard-inscriptions.md#970
+        * Unless I have completely screwed up!

 ---